nandabritto/Covid-19_vaccines/README.md

 # Covid-19 vaccines

-The intention of this project is explaining people around the world how vaccines work in our body, their importance in World’s Health and the main differences between the Covid-19 vaccine’s types and efficacy.
+The goal of this project is to allow people around the world learn how vaccines work in our body, their importance in World’s Health and the main differences between the Covid-19 vaccine’s types and efficacy.
 The user can also be aware about vaccine's development, the reason that the covid-19 vaccine was rolled out faster than other vaccines in history and why we shall trust them.

 <img src="https://github.com/nandabritto/MS1/blob/86661fc270f53656f184a48db55fa9a37e3f5d3b/index.png">